nhayward/revpit/user/pages/02.editors/natasha-hanova/bio.md

 ##### Bio

-Natasha Hanova is a thorough and understanding freelance developmental editor.
-Her goal is to collaborate with you in finding your manuscript’s voice.
-She believes it’s important for writers to come through the editing process with goals they can accomplish.
-Natasha wants your manuscript to shine.
+Natasha Hanova is a thorough and understanding freelance content editor.
+She’s represented by Veronica Park of Fuse Literary.
+Natasha believes it’s important for writers to come through the editing process with accomplishable goals.
+Her experiences as a biracial Black woman fuel her storytelling and her endeavors to lift and support other marginalized writers.

-She has taught writing workshops and has presented at a writer's conference.
-She’s currently also an authenticity reader for Harlequin, HarperCollins, and Capstone Publishing.
+**Pronouns: She/Her**

 ##### MSWL

-I love character-driven stories, great voice, and unexpected premises in Adult or Young adult.
+I love character-driven stories, great voice, and unexpected premises in Adult, New Adult, Young Adult, or Middle Grade.
+I’m drawn in by creative worlds, unique premises, and characters facing impossible choices.

 I want…
  * Romance, all subgenres (except historical) and heat levels.